postsharp/PostSharp.Documentation/conceptual/Introduction/WhatsNew/breaking-changes-20250.md

 ## PostSharp
 * To build .NET Standard, .NET Core and .NET projects, .NET 8.0 SDK is required.
 Older SDKs are no longer supported.
-* PostSharp aspects required to use `[PSerializable]` instead of `[Serializable]` for aspects serialization.
+* PostSharp aspects must now use `[PSerializable]` instead of `[Serializable]` for aspects serialization.
-  Projects that still require using `[Serializable]` for aspects should explicitly set the `PostSharpBinaryFormatterAllowed` MSBuild property to `True`, but use of this option is unsupported.
+  Projects that still require using `[Serializable]` for aspects should explicitly set the `PostSharpBinaryFormatterAllowed` MSBuild property to `True`, but the use of this option is unsupported, which means it is not guaranteed to work.
 * PostSharp Compiler internal dependencies have been upgraded.
 Consequently, downloading NuGet packages will be necessary during the initial build, potentially requiring manual action for users.

 ## PostSharp.Patterns.Common